 The downloaded file contains all the ticks - Bid and Ask prices, for the selected instrument and trading period.

-To search for a certain price, you may just use the search function on the spreadsheet.
+To search for a certain price, you may just use the search function on the tick history report.

 Note: Buy orders close with the Bid price and Sell orders close with the Ask price.